zaf00130/even-better-ls/README.md

 The filename will now be displayed as foreground color 16 with no applied background color while the icon will be unchanged from the previous settings.

+When using the `--no-icon` option the second color list (if defined) will override the first list, as only one color set can be used in that setting.

 ### Special Attributes

-There's a special attribute of the displayed character and text, which is defined in the third optional argument inside the color lists.
+There's a special attribute of the displayed character and text, which is defined in the third optional piece of data inside the color lists.

 ```python
 ".err": [ 0xF12A, [16, 160, "4"] ],